-Music is an industry-based course facilitated at Melton Christian College through the Registered Training Organisation, the College of Sound and Music Production (COSAMP - RTO 41549).
+Music is an industry-based course facilitated at Melton Christian College through a Registered Training Organisation, the College of Sound and Music Production (COSAMP - RTO 41549).
 In this course, students can start from the very beginning, or continue to develop their skills in analysing, interpreting performing, and creating music across a range of genres.
 There are opportunities for students to work individually and collaboratively, to encourage one another, and to be inspired and challenged to do their very best.
 Students are encouraged to seek specialist music tuition to extend their technique on one instrument or on voice.
 Lessons are highly beneficial but are not compulsory.
-If students choose to complete two semesters of this subject, they will obtain a CUA20620 Certificate II in Music.
+If students choose to complete two semesters of this subject, and successfully completes all assessment requirements, they can obtain a CUA20620 Certificate II in Music.
 If students complete one semester, they will receive a statement of attainment for the units they have completed.
 If you love singing or playing music, or would love to sing or play music, this course is for you!
 Senior Pathway Link/s: